 If anyone is seriously injured or the accident has caused immediate danger, dial 999 for an ambulance.
 Police will also arrive on the scene.
-How to report a car accident in the UK if the situation is not urgent?
+How to report an accident in the UK if the situation is not urgent?
 If the situation is not urgent you can call the police’s non-emergency number 101.
 Report the car accident at the scene of the accident if you can.
 Otherwise, you can report it later.
-How to report a car accident after the fact?
-You can dial the police’s non-emergency helpline or report a car accident to the police online.
-There should be a place to do so on your local police force’s website.
+How to report an accident after the fact?
+You can dial the police’s non-emergency helpline or report an accident to the police online.
+For this, you should be re-directed on how to do so on your local police force’s website.

 If you are hit by an uninsured driver or an untraced driver (i.e. a driver that flees the scene), it can be very distressing to think that someone showed such disregard for your safety.
 Sadly, there are thousands of uninsured motorists on the roads of the United Kingdom.